When creating a home you love, one of the most important choices you make are the colours you surround yourself with.

 AND you won’t be stuck with items that just don’t look right in your space.
 Having a colour plan makes other decorating choices and even shopping so much easier.
 And who doesn’t want stress free decorating??

-Of course the colour wheel is a tool to help you understand more about the theory of colour, I’m totally not suggesting you paint your home primary yellow / blue, but it will help you look at colour relationships and colour schemes with a little more ease.
+Of course, the colour wheel is a tool to help you understand more about the theory of colour, I’m totally not suggesting you paint your home in a saturated primary yellow or blue, but it will help you look at colour relationships and colour schemes with a little more ease.

 - Monochromatic – A monochromatic colour scheme (one-colour scheme) is made up of different tones, tints and shades of the same colour.
 If you normally shy away from bold colour and want your home to have a modern feel with a more subdued look, a monochromatic colour palette is a good choice.

 - Complementary – If you love the look of contrasting colours, a complementary scheme (two-colour scheme) is going to be right up your street.
 Complementary colours are directly opposite each other on the colour wheel.
 For example, green is the complement of red, yellow the complement of violet and orange the complement of blue (here’s where that colour wheel comes in handy!)

 - Split / Complementary – A split-complementary colour scheme (multi-colour scheme) uses one main colour and the two colours on each side of the complementary colour opposite it on the colour wheel.
 This type of scheme is similar to complementary, but a little more toned down so can be easier to live with.